This post may contain affiliate links. Please see my disclosure policy for details.

 But, you have to work for those views by climbing up a lot of steps and then finishing off the journey with a climb up a dodgy step ladder.

-The ladder had little control who was going up or down and so it caused a build up.
-People were going a big crazy in the heat and pushing etc.
+The ladder had little control over who was going up or down and so it caused a build-up.
+People were going a bit crazy in the heat and pushing etc.

 The Alappuzha ticket prices are 25 rupees for foreign tourists and 10 rupees for Indians.
 There is a fee of 25 rupees for a camera.
 This includes a small museum about the lighthouse history.